 In 2019, AEP teamed up with students from the South-Western Career Academy in Grove City, Ohio, to construct a new learning lab at an AEP training facility.
 The students, currently studying electrical trades, got firsthand field experience as they assisted AEP workers in tasks such as adding secondary voltage and underground conductors.
 Based on the success of this program, AEP will continue to explore new opportunities to engage students as they prepare for electrical trade careers.

 Transformational change requires a more progressive and thoughtful approach in how we train, develop and retain our employees.
-As the nature of our work changes, so do the skillsets, experience required, and knowledge that are necessary to remain competitive.
-Our goal is to prepare our company and workforce for those changes so that we are aligned with our future strategy.
+Our goal is to prepare our company and workforce for the skillsets needed to align with our future strategy.
 AEP provides a broad range of training and assistance that supports lifelong learning and transition development.
-This is especially important as we move toward a more digital future that requires a more flexible, innovative and diverse workforce.
+This is especially important as we move closer toward a digital future that requires a more flexible, innovative and diverse workforce.

 We have robust processes to achieve this, including ongoing performance coaching; operational skills training; resources to support our commitment to environment, safety and health; job progression training; tuition assistance; and other forms of training that help employees improve their skills and become better leaders.
 In 2019, AEP employees completed approximately 1.1 million hours of training in programs for which we track participation and supported more than 1,000 employees with education reimbursement.